Zipair 787-8 Full Flat review: affordable business class for the masses!

 Our route from San Francisco to Tokyo / Narita this evening as ZG025.

-My full review of the Zipair 787-8 Full Flat experience from San Francisco to Tokyo (Narita)
+My full review of the Zipair 787-8 Full Flat business class experience from SFO to NRT

 At the time of this writing, Zipair flies to Tokyo from both Los Angeles and San Francisco in the United States.
 I wanted to go out of LAX, but all of the Full Flat seats were sold out.
 SFO was the only other option.